shipcloud/shipcloud-developer-portal/examples/index.md

 ## Label format
 You can specify the format of the shipping label that you want to get returned by adding `label.format` to the request.
-Using this entry you can currently specify the format / size using one of the predefined strings.
+Using this entry you can specify the format / size using one of the predefined strings.

 Not all carriers use the same sizes for their labels.
 Have a look at our chart of the [carrier specific label sizes]({{ site.baseurl }}/concepts/#carrier-specific-label-sizes)